dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 ## Overview

-To get a rough estimate of how much your project may cost, below are a few common project architectures and their estimated monthly cost in cycles.
-These estimates are broken down into the following  groups:
+To get a rough estimate of how much your project may cost, below are common project architectures and their estimated monthly/yearly cost.
+These estimates are broken down into the groups:

-- **Messaging**: A message transmission refers to calls that are made to a canister's methods.
-Messaging costs depend on the type of call being sent (query, update, inter-canister, etc), the size of the message's request and response bytes, and the total amount of messages a canister sends and receives.
+- **Messaging**: Calls that are made to a canister's methods.
+Costs depend on the type of call being sent (query, update, inter-canister, etc), the size of the message's request and response bytes, and the total amount of messages a canister sends and receives.

-- **Execution**: This refers to cycles charged during execution of message and tasks.
-There is a fixed fee for starting execution and fee per each executed instruction.
+- **Execution**: Cycles are charged during execution of messages and tasks.
+There is a fixed fee for starting execution and a fee per each executed instruction.

-- **Storage**: This refers to cycles charged for canister storage.
-Note that it includes both the Wasm memory and the stable memory.
+- **Storage**: Cycles charged for canister storage, both Wasm memory and stable memory.

-- **Special features**: Special feature transmissions include HTTPS outcalls, transmissions using the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md), and transmissions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md).
+- **Special features**: Include HTTPS outcalls, transmissions using the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md), and transmissions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md).

 ## Units and fiat value

 The price of cycles is fixed against the price of [XDR](/docs/current/references/glossary#xdr), where **1 trillion cycles equals 1 XDR**.

-This documentation will use the following units to measure and calculate the number of cycles and their associated fiat value:
+This documentation will use the following units:

 | Abbr. | Name | In numbers | Cycles XDR value | Cycles USD value |